cs0320-f25/typescript-csv-alyssaf16/README.md

   My ideas:
     - Error handling to inform the user of any formatting issues
     - Blank lines can be handled by the parser so that the data doesn't need to be cleaned up after
-    - Implementing a hashmap when headers exist to make it easier to access data.
+    - Implementing a hashmap when headers exist to make it easier to access data, so data is formatted as objects.
     - Double checking that age is an integer and name is a string (not necessarily that it needs to be in quotes though)

 - #### Step 2: Use an LLM to help expand your perspective.
    LLM ideas:
     - Using quotations for the name field so that commas and periods don't split up the data
-    - Convert types immediately, such as numbers in a string to integers
+    - Convert types while parsing, such as numbers in a string to integers

 - #### Step 3: use an LLM to help expand your perspective.